uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

       - "Assessment only"
 ---

-To teach in a state school in England, you must have a degree, and gain Qualified Teacher Status (QTS).
-There are a number of ways to gain QTS, such as completion of postgraduate initial teacher training (ITT) or an undergraduate degree course with QTS included.

-### Things to consider

-There are a few ways to train to become a teacher.
-Each route has different eligibility criteria, end qualifications, and funding options.
-These will depend on which school or training provider you select and the type of training they provide.
+You need to get Qualified Teacher Status (QTS) to be a primary or secondary teacher in a state school in England.

+You can get QTS in different ways.

+For example, if you already have an undergraduate degree you can do a postgraduate initial teacher training (ITT) course which leads to QTS.

+If you do not have a degree, you can do an undergraudate degree which leads to QTS.

+Different types of training have different eligibility criteria, funding options and qualifications.

-You may be eligible for funding to pay course fees and support with living costs whilst in training.
+You may be eligible for funding to pay course fees and support with living costs.

 <p class="call-to-action__action">
   <a href="/funding-your-training">Find out about <span>funding</span></a>
 </p>

-### Subject knowledge enhancement (SKE)

-If you need to top up your knowledge of the subject you want to teach, you could take a [subject knowledge enhancement course (SKE)](/guidance/become-a-teacher-in-england#subject-knowledge-enhancement-courses)

 $get-a-tta$